-Gilfillan was the representative for Minnesota’s 4th congressional district as a Republican.
+Gilfillan was the representative for Minnesota’s 4th congressional district and was a Republican.
 He served from 1885 to 1887.

 From Dec 1885 to Mar 1887, Gilfillan missed 113 of 306 roll call votes, which is 36.9%.
 This is worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.